openfl/OpenFLDevelopersGuide/using-the-textfield-class/selecting-and-manipulating-text.md

 var myTextField:TextField = new TextField();

-myTextField.text = &quot;Please select the TEXT IN ALL CAPS to see the index values for the first and last letters.&quot;;
+myTextField.text = "Please select the TEXT IN ALL CAPS to see the index values for the first and last letters.";

 myTextField.autoSize = TextFieldAutoSize.LEFT; addChild(myTextField); addEventListener(MouseEvent.MOUSE_UP, selectText);